cprice-ping/Packaging-DV-Demo/README.md

 #### Variables

-Create a `terraform.tfvars` file with the following:
+In the `/terraform` folder, create a `terraform.tfvars` file with the following:

 ```hcl
 region = "{{ NorthAmerica | Canada | Asia | Europe }}"